RefresherTowel/docs/pulse/index.md

   Tag listeners (for example `TAG_RUNE_PROC`, `TAG_UI`, `TAG_DEBUG`) so you can selectively unsubscribe or organise your subscriptions.

 - **Priorities**
   Each listener has a numeric `priority`.
 Higher values run *earlier*.
-Useful for things like “core gameplay logic first, VFX last”.
+Useful for things like "core gameplay logic first, VFX last".

 - **Cancellation / consumption**
   A listener can **stop further propagation** of a signal by either: